Robust Model Checking with Imprecise Markov Reward Models: Markovian Models

 \subsection{Imprecise Markov Chains}

-An \emph{imprecise Markov chain} (IMC) is a generalization of a PMC achieved by replacing the PMF $P(S_0)$ with a CS $K(S_0)$ and the transition matrix $T$ with a \emph{credal transition matrix} $\mathcal{T}$ made of conditional CSs, i.e., $\mathcal{T}:=\{K(S'|s)\}_{s\in\mathcal{S}}$ and characterizing the transitions from $S$ to $S'$.
+The generalization of PMCs to imprecise probability can be achieved in different ways, possibly leading to different inferential results on specific tasks \citep{krak2019hitting}.
+The approach we adopt here, also called \emph{model-theoretic}, is based on a direct sensitivity analysis interpretation approach): an IMC is intended as a family of PMCs all compatible with the assessments about the system uncertain behaviour.
+Under this interpretation, a generalization of a PMC to an IMC can be achieved by replacing $P(S_0)$ with a CS $K(S_0)$ and the transition matrix $T$ with a \emph{credal transition matrix} $\mathcal{T}$ made of conditional CSs, i.e., $\mathcal{T}:=\{K(S'|s)\}_{s\in\mathcal{S}}$ and characterizing the transitions from $S$ to $S'$.
+Time-homogeneity consists instead in assuming the specification of the (collections of) CSs $K(S_{t+1}|S_t)$ independent of $t$.
+The dual (linear) transition operator in Equation \eqref{eq:t_dual} admits the following (non-linear) extension to IMCs:

-The Markovian assumption (see Section \ref{sec:mc}) is extended to the imprecise-probabilistic framework by the notion of epistemic irrelevance (see Section \ref{sec:cs}).
-Stationarity consists instead in assuming the specification of the (collections of) CSs $K(S_{t+1}|S_t)$ independent of $t$.
-This provides a compact specification of a joint CS over $(S_0,\ldots,S_n)$ \citep{de2009imprecise}.
-Inferences in such model are intended with respect to that joint CS.

-Following \cite{Troffaes2013}, the dual (linear) transition operator in Equation \eqref{eq:t_dual} admits the following (non-linear) extension to IMCs:

-to be considered for each $s\in\mathcal{S}$, with $K(S'|s)\in\mathcal{T}$.
+to be considered for each $s\in\mathcal{S}$, with $K(S'|s)\in\mathcal{T}$ \citep{Troffaes2013}.
 An analogous \emph{lower} operator $\underline{\mathcal{T}}$ can be defined by replacing the supremum in Equation \eqref{eq:impreciseT} with an infimum.
 Note that the optimization in Equation \eqref{eq:impreciseT} is a linear programming task whose feasible region is the convex hull of $K(S'|s)$, that in our assumptions can be described by a finite number of linear constraints.
 It is easy to check that:

 for each $s\in\mathcal{S}$.
 A similar relation holds for the lower operator and the lower expectation.
 As recently shown by \citet{TJoensKBC19}, the recursion in Equation \eqref{eq:hitting_dual} to compute the hitting probabilities in a PMC can be easily generalized to IMCs as follows: